mbgonzalez/Cortex-Analyzers/README.md

-# IPLocation
+# Cortex Analyzers

-IPLocation responder for cortex
+These are Cortex analyzers for TheHive, they are working in thehive4.